flozz/stone.js/README.md

 ### Stone.pgettext

-Translates the given string to the current language using a context argument, helping with string that could be the same in the C language but could mean different things in other languages.
+Translates the given string to the current language using a context argument to solve ambiguities ([read more](https://www.gnu.org/software/gettext/manual/gettext.html#Using-contexts-for-solving-ambiguities)).

     String: Stone.pgettext( <context>, <string> [, locale] );
     String: Stone.pgettext( <context>, <string> [, replacements] [, locale] );

 **params:**

-* `context`: The string context.
+* `context`: The context of the string.
 * `string`: The string to translate.
 * `locale`: The locale string to use for translation (optional, default: current locale).
 * `replacements`: an object containing replacements for the string (optional, see example below).